PDXpert PLM Software

 To support a practically unlimited number of files in the Library folder, your server's hard disk should be formatted as NTFS.

-- To support current versions of SQL Server, install Windows Installer 4.5 (or higher).
-If needed, download Microsoft Windows Installer 4.5.
+To support latest versions of SQL Server, install the current Windows Installer release.

 When using Turkish Windows, avoid using Turkish i/ı characters in the machine name.
 Microsoft Windows does not fully support these characters in IDNA implementations prior to Windows 8.1.

-To minimize incompatibility between network devices, DNS services, operating systems and local languages, assign only ANSI uppercase alphanumeric and hyphen ("-") characters to a server machine name and the workgroup or domain name.
+To minimize incompatibility between network devices, DNS services, operating systems and local languages, assign only ANSI uppercase alphanumeric and hyphen ("-") characters to a server machine name and workgroup or domain name.
+If you intend to connect your server computer to an SMTP server, this is a requirement per RFC-1123, Section 2.1: <let>[*[<let-or-digit-or-hyphen>]<let-or-digit>].

 Install Guide Contents